top of page

 3 Things I Wish I Knew When I First Started Racing OCR

 My goal in OCR is always to do my best...whatever that ends up meaning.
 Early on, it meant completing all the obstacles and placing higher in the open waves at events.
 Today, it means pushing myself onto podiums whenever possible.
-However, there were things I could have done much better in my training when I first started in OCR that would have resulted in myself being a better athlete now.
+However, there were things I could have done much better in my training, so here are 3 things I wish I knew when I first started racing OCR.

 1: I wish I had learned proper running mechanics/form from the start.